FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 <CODE ENDS>
 ~~~

-{::comment}

-    MB115: Please use <CODE BEGINS> and <CODE ENDS> markers.

-    VP: Also table?
-Ok.

-    MK: Not table, it's code.
-Can we have it in a proper code
-          block instead?

-    VP: DONE: block with tags.

-{:/comment}

 # Example Search

-{::comment}

-    MB107: We may move this section to an appendix

-    VP: Ok.

-    MK: Move to Appendix A, before the pseudocode Appendices.
-          Keeping it here for now to finish editing with clean change
-          tracking in gerrit.

-    VP: DONE: Appendix C now.
-A and B are for pseudocode as that is more important.

-{:/comment}

 The following example Search is related to
 one hypothetical run of a Search test procedure